-For G4S, the employment of migrant labour is necessary in a small number of countries^{1,2}, where we directly employ around 16,000 migrant workers as the availability of local labour is scarce.
+For G4S, the employment of migrant labour is necessary in a small number of countries and territories^{1,2}, where we directly employ around 16,500 migrant workers as the availability of local labour is scarce.
 We know that migrant workers are far from home and potentially vulnerable, and it is critical that we safeguard their welfare and human rights.

-Our Migrant Worker Policy framework is based upon good practice principles and applies additional measures covering the use of recruitment agencies, accommodation standards, and clear employment terms and conditions to help protect employees who are working away from their home country and the legal framework they are familiar with.
+Our Migrant Worker Policy framework is based upon good practice principles and applies additional measures covering the use of recruitment agencies, accommodation standards, and clear employment terms and conditions to help protect employees working away from their home country and the legal protections provided by that country.

-G4S is committed to ensuring the human rights of migrant workers (in the same manner as all its employees) are respected.
+We are committed to ensuring the human rights of migrant workers are respected, in the same manner as all our employees.
 Employment must be freely chosen with no use of force, compulsory, bonded, indentured, or child labour.
 We aim to offer decent work under terms which protect the health and safety of employees and ensure they are treated fairly, and with dignity.